XMartin3/Simplify-Scraper-Dashboard/README.md

 Description:

 This is a web scraping project which extracts internship job postings from the Simplify Jobs website (https://simplify.jobs/) and stores this data in a PostgreSQL database.
 Along with data extraction, an interactive Dash-based job dashboard is also provided for a user-friendly visualization of the scraped data.
+This dashboard illustrates a treemap of desired skills distribution forvarious  job categories.

 Files: